Asiakasnäkymä

 During your short-term studies, you will be subject to the normal obligations of an unemployed jobseeker, including the obligation to look for a job as agreed on in your employment plan.

-- The studies provide you with vocational skills or support your business.
+- the studies provide you with professional skills or support your business

-If you have previously completed short-term studies lasting longer than three months, you will only be entitled to undertake new short-term studies once you have fulfilled the work requirement for the unemployment allowance (12 months as of 1 September 2024, following a law reform) and the maximum period of unemployment allowance has reset.
-(Unemployment Security Act, chapter 5, sections 4–11)
+If you have previously completed short-term studies that lasted longer than three months but no longer than six months, you will only be entitled to undertake new short-term studies once you have fulfilled the 12-month work requirement for the unemployment allowance and the maximum period of unemployment allowance has reset.
+(Unemployment Security Act, chapter 5, sections 4–11external link, opens in a new tab)

 The implementation method, location, language of instruction and duration vary depending on the studies.